NativeScript/NativeScript/README.md

 * [Contributing](#contributing)
 * [Angular](#angular)

-> **IMPORTANT**: NativeScript is an inclusive community, and we expect all NativeScript community members, users, and contributors to treat each other respectfully.
+> **IMPORTANT**: NativeScript is an inclusive community, and we expect all NativeScript community members, users and contributors to treat each other respectfully.
 As such, all users of this repository must adhere to the [NativeScript community code of conduct](https://github.com/NativeScript/codeofconduct).

 ## For CTOs

 Making the right technology choices is key to success.
-Our [CTO’s guide to NativeScript](https://www.nativescript.org/ctos-guide) helps you understand why NativeScript is the right choice for your next mobile project.
+Our [CTO’s guide to NativeScript](https://www.nativescript.org/ctos-guide) helps you to understand why NativeScript is the right choice for your next mobile project.

 ## Getting Started and Installation